hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 </details>

 <details>
-<summary>Paths in Graphs: Path and Distance (Basics)</summary>
+<summary>Paths in unweighted Graphs: Path and Distance (Basics)</summary>

 - A **Path**:
-    - It's a collection of edges that connects 2 vertices u, v
+    - It's a collection of edges that connects 2 vertices μ, ν
     - It could exist multiple paths linking same vertices
 - **Path length**:
     - L(P)
     - It's the number of edges of a path
-- **Distance**
+- **Distance** in **unweighted** graph
     - It's between 2 nodes in a graph
     - It's the length of the shortest possible path between these nodes
-    - For any any pair of vertices u, v: **Distance(u, v) in a directed graph is >= Distance(u, v) in the corresponding undirected graph**
+    - For any any pair of vertices μ, ν: **Distance(μ, ν) in a directed graph is ≥ Distance(μ, ν in the corresponding undirected graph**
 - **Distance Layers**:
-    - For a given vertex v in  a graph, it's a way of representing the graph by repositioning all its nodes from top to bottom with increasing distance from v
+    - For a given vertex ν in  a graph, it's a way of representing the graph by repositioning all its nodes from top to bottom with increasing distance from ν
     - Layer 0: contains the vertex v
-    - Layer 1: contains all vertices which distance to v is: 1
+    - Layer 1: contains all vertices which distance to ν is: 1
     - ...
     - E.g.:     G:       Layers    Distance Layers from A       Distance Layers from C A -- B -- C    0           A                               C